csesoc/bojangles/README.md

 # Bojangles

+NOTE - this project is now dead in favour of [Notangles](https://github.com/csesoc/notangles)

 ## Getting your environment setup

 We will be using Docker eventually to automate this process, and to reduce environment inconsistencies, but to get this setup properly on an external system: